-- Liposuction, also known as lipo or lipoplasty, is one of the safest and most popular cosmetic body contouring procedures requested today (when performed by a skilled Surgeon on a suitable surgery candidate who holds realistic expectations and follow pre-surgery and post-op instructions carefully).
+- Liposuction, also known as lipo or lipoplasty, is one of the most popular cosmetic body contouring procedures requested today (when performed by a skilled Surgeon on a suitable surgery candidate who holds realistic expectations and follow pre-surgery and post-op instructions carefully).

 - Getting a good outcome from liposuction, however, requires you follow specific preparatory and post-op instructions.

 - The image below is NOT what most people look like after liposuction; instead, their own proportions are enhanced or sculpted by reduction of fat.
 Because it also does not reduce stretch marks, dimples or cellulite, you may have smoother areas but you’ll still have those same concerns AFTER liposuction as before – you just might look smoother in clothes or swim wear.

 - Liposuction of the thighs, for example, MAY reduce chaffing for some patients (ask your liposuction Surgeon what he or she thinks you can achieve with liposuction BEFORE you decide it’s your best body contouring option).

 - Other methods of fat reduction for minor body fat adjustments, those may be better for you than surgery.

 - To improve your chances of getting a good result from liposuction, you’ll want to be at your ideal stable weight (and have a healthy BMI) before you have liposuction.

 How can you tell if you will benefit from Liposuction by our Melbourne Surgeons?